NY Workers Comp: 5 Things to Know (video)

 You may ask: WHY?

-Because this traditional shopping exercise does not typically address all the underwriting factors which will influence the final price you pay.
-Here’s why.
-In the past, most insurance brokers only represented a handful of insurers, out of a very large field of players.
-Today through consolidation there are fewer brokers and fewer insurers in New York writing workers compensation.
+Because this traditional shopping exercise does not typically address all the underwriting factors that will influence your final price, here’s why.
+In the past, most insurance brokers only represented a handful of insurers out of a vast field of players.
+Today, through consolidation, fewer brokers and fewer insurers in writing NY workers’ comp.
 Many brokers will represent most of the major players, in fact, a much higher percentage of all the players than just 15 or 20 years ago.
-Since each insurer will only work with ONE broker at a time, chances are good that if you engage two or three brokers they will all be going to the same insurance companies.
+Since each insurer will only work with ONE broker at a time, chances are good that if you engage two or three brokers, they will all be going to the same insurance companies.
 This is problem one.
-When two or three “submissions” of your account land on the desks of an insurance company two things happen.
-The first is that the underwriter has to tell the other two brokers that broker #1 got there first and their submissions are declined unless they can obtain an “agent of record or broker of record letter” from you.
-You are probably experienced with this drama as the blocked agents now come crawling to you on their hands and knees pleading for you to sign this authorization letter.
+When two or three “submissions” of your account land on the desks of an insurance company, two things happen.
+The first is that the underwriter has to tell the other two brokers that broker #1 got there first, and their submissions are declined unless they can obtain an “agent of record or broker of record letter” from you.
+You are probably experienced with this drama as the blocked agents now come crawling to you on their hands and knees, pleading for you to sign this authorization letter.
 The second thing that happens is that the underwriter senses that you are only out shopping for the best quote and are blanketing the marketplace.
-This isn’t necessarily a “bad thing” but it changes the attitude of the underwriter from a state where they may have had an aggressive attitude to now turning tepid.
-In fact, if they look in their system and see that your account comes in for quote regularly (every year, or every couple of years) it’s likely that the submission will go to the bottom of the pile.
+This isn’t necessarily a “bad thing,” but it changes the attitude of the underwriter from a state where they may have had an aggressive attitude to one where they are now turning tepid.
+In fact, if they look in their system and see that your account comes in for quote regularly (every year or every couple of years), it’s likely that the submission will go to the bottom of the pile.
 You’re labeled a “price shopper” and with limited time and resources the underwriter moves onto opportunities/deals, they feel they have a better chance of winning.

-The other problem with this traditional process is that most brokers are submitting your application and loss runs as their “submission”.
-They blanket this submission to all their underwriters with the hope that someone will say yes, and give the broker a great proposal of them to bring back to you to win the deal.
+The other problem with this traditional process is that most brokers submit your application and loss runs as their “submission”.
+They blanket this submission to all their underwriters with the hope that someone will say yes, and give the broker an excellent proposal of them to bring back to you to win the deal.

 Unfortunately, the world is not that simple.
-In order to achieve the best results in a complex market, a broker cannot simply think that loss runs and applications are sufficient to win a big deal.
-They need to showcase everything you, as the insured, are doing to prevent claims and manage risk.
-If you’re not doing that, it may be best to create that risk management system BEFORE going out to the market place.
+To achieve the best results in a complex market, a broker cannot simply think that loss runs and applications are sufficient to win a big deal.
+They must showcase everything you, as the insured, do to prevent claims and manage risk.
+If you’re not doing that, it may be best to create that risk management system BEFORE going out to the marketplace.

 The simple fact is this: Average accounts will get average pricing.
-Great accounts which are sold to underwriters using a systematic “top of the pile” type of submission will get great results.
-If you fit into that “average” category, don’t give up.
+Outstanding accounts sold to underwriters using a systematic “top of the pile” type of submission will get great results.
+Don’t give up if you fit into that “average” category.
 We can show you how to be extraordinary to achieve great results.
 It may take time, but the payoff down the road can be hugely significant.

-Here’s the bottom line, not every insurance broker is a great fit for your business when it comes to workers compensation insurance.
-The larger your firm, the higher your premium, or the greater the risks of worker injury are probably will demand that you hire a broker with unique skills and understanding of workers comp, risk control, and how to manage claims.
-The Coyle Group has those skills and frequently we will work with clients to help them better understand the risks they face and how to control them, so they can control the long term cost of insurance and their total cost of risk.
+Here’s the bottom line: not every insurance broker is an excellent fit for your business regarding workers’ compensation insurance.
+The larger your firm, the higher your premium or the more significant the risks of worker injury will probably demand that you hire a broker with unique skills and an understanding of workers comp, risk control, and how to manage claims.
+The Coyle Group has those skills, and frequently, we will work with clients to help them better understand the risks they face and how to control them so they can control the long-term cost of insurance and their total cost of risk.

 Want to learn more?
 Contact us at 845-634-3606 or email me: Gordon Coyle at [email protected]